rupertgermann/image-crawler/docs/google-images-improvement-plan.md

 #### 5. Create Provider Factory
 Implement a factory pattern to instantiate providers based on configuration

+### Part 3: Configuration System Redesign

+#### 1. Create Standard Configuration Structure
+Define a comprehensive configuration schema that includes:
+- General application settings
+- Provider-specific settings
+- Platform-specific settings
+- User preferences

+#### 2. Implement Configuration Manager
+Enhance the ConfigManager class to:
+- Load configuration from a single, well-defined location
+- Support multiple configuration environments (dev, prod)
+- Validate configuration values against a schema
+- Provide helpful error messages for invalid configurations

+#### 3. Add Configuration Utilities
+Create utility functions for:
+- Merging default and user configurations
+- Validating configuration values
+- Handling backward compatibility with older config formats
+- Providing typed configuration access

+#### 4. Implement Migration System
+Build a migration system to:
+- Detect older configuration formats
+- Automatically upgrade configurations to the new format
+- Preserve user settings during upgrades

+#### 5. Update Application to Use New Configuration
+Modify the application to use the new configuration system:
+- Update the CLI to use the new configuration
+- Update all providers to use the standardized configuration
+- Ensure all components access configuration through the ConfigManager

 ## Expected Outcomes

-### Google Images Enhancement
+### Universal Image Enhancement
-- Significantly higher percentage of downloaded images that meet size criteria
+- Significantly higher percentage of downloaded images that meet size criteria across all providers
-- More efficient use of bandwidth by pre-checking dimensions
+- More efficient use of bandwidth by pre-checking dimensions for all images
 - Better quality images in the final output directory
+- Consistent behavior and quality across all image providers

 ### Provider Architecture
 - Easier addition of new image providers
 - Consistent configuration interface for all providers
 - More maintainable and extensible codebase
 - Better error handling and failover between providers

+### Configuration System
+- Single source of truth for all configuration
+- Simplified configuration management
+- Better validation and error handling
+- Improved developer experience
+- Easier addition of new features and providers

 ## Implementation Details